Philippe Ciais: Professional career

 Philippe Ciais has been scientific coordinator or principal investigator of French, European Union and International projects and became co-chair of the Global Carbon Project in 2009.
 He had the opportunity to contribute to several synthesis of recent trends in the carbon cycle, characterized by the recent fast growth of emissions and by a slowing trend of natural sinks, a finding that had a large impact in the media.

 He acted as co-chair of the Global Carbon Observation Strategy of the Group on Earth Observation (GEO) task force on integrated carbon observations.

 He has worked for the IPCC in the Fourth IPCC Assessment Report, which was awarded the 2007 Nobel Peace Prize, and coordinated the Chapter 6 "Carbon and other biogeochemical cycles" in the IPCC Fifth Assessment Report.

 He is one of the principal investigators of the ERC-Synergy 2014-2019 grant IMBALANCE-P project, dealing with phosphorus and nitrogen imbalance of organisms, ecosystems and the earth system.

 A collaboration with Beijing University has been maintained with the SINO-FRENCH SOFIE Research Institute for Earth System Science led by Shilong Piao and Philippe Ciais.

+In June 2026, he was prominently featured in a wide-ranging Carbon Brief Cosmos profile and interview, which confirmed him as the world's most highly cited climate scientist.
+He has more than 1,300 peer-reviewed studies.
+In the feature, he voiced deep concerns over sudden, unmodeled ecosystem collapses—like tree mortality from severe droughts—and warned about the future stability of Earth's natural carbon sinks.